Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Amazon QuckSight Standard edition using AD Connector to authenticate using Active Directory.
 Configure Amazon QuickSight to use customer-provided keys imported into AWS KMS.
 - [x] Amazon QuickSight Enterprise edition using AD Connector to authenticate using Active Directory.
 Configure Amazon QuickSight to use customer-provided keys imported into AWS KMS.

 ### An airline has been collecting metrics on flight activities for analytics.
 A recently completed proof of concept demonstrates how the company provides insights to data analysts to improve on-time departures.
 The proof of concept used objects in Amazon S3, which contained the metrics in .csv format, and used Amazon Athena for querying the data.
 As the amount of data increases, the data analyst wants to optimize the storage solution to improve query performance.
 Which options should the data analyst use to improve performance as the data lake grows?
-(Choose three.)
+(Choose THREE)

 - [x] Add a randomized string to the beginning of the keys in S3 to get more throughput across partitions.
 - [ ] Use an S3 bucket in the same account as Athena.